 Your registration form asks about idiosyncrasies and anxieties.
 What does that mean?

-It’s helpful to us to know ahead of time if your dog is afraid of anything, such as thunderstorms, the sound of the mail truck or whatever, so that we can take precautions or handle things as they arise.
-Or if your dog can’t go to sleep without a specific routine such as an ear rub or a biscuit.
-Or if your dog kills any tissue box he sees and doesn’t rest until every tissue is shredded, if your dog chases cats, etc.
+It’s helpful to us to know ahead of time if your dog is afraid of anything, such as thunderstorms, the sound of the mail truck, etc., if your dog can’t go to sleep without a specific routine such as an ear rub or a biscuit, if your dog kills any tissue box he sees and doesn’t rest until every tissue is shredded, if your dog chases cats, etc.

 Do you really shower your visitor dogs with affection?